karate

 Do you do anything as a club or do you just train at your location?

 No we get out and about when the right opportunity comes our way.
 We have trained in Barcelona and a trip to Switzerland is on the cards as well as other opportunities.
-We have trained with the following Japanese karate masters: Fumio DemuraAkiro Sato; and Keiji Tomiyama, Masataka Ohshita all come from the direct source of our style Shito-Ryu Shukokai.
+We have trained with the following Japanese karate masters: Fumio DemuraAkiro SatoKeiji Tomiyama; and Masataka Ohshita – all from the direct source of our style Shito-Ryu Shukokai.

 Do you have a competition side to the club?

 As mentioned, we are a traditional club teaching what works in the real word.
-We're not blinkered by our own style either, we recently spent four hours training with Morio Higaonna Hanshi - 10th Dan Goju Ryu.
 We do offer a competition side and we have a squad that’s preparing for the up coming competition season.

-How do you feel about a student from another style cross training?
+How do you feel about a student from another style cross-training?

-We don’t have a issue with it.
-We know no one style has all the answers so we encourage cross training if it's what you want.
-Sadly most clubs say your not allowed, but you can licence and train with as many clubs as you like.
-After all the martial arts journey you're on is yours and yours alone.
-ANY licensed member of our association - CMAA - who would like the opportunity to cross train can do so with any club in the association in any style.
+Sadly most clubs say your not allowed to train in styles simultaneously but you can licence and train with as many clubs as you like.
+After all, the martial arts journey you’re on is yours and yours alone.
+ANY licensed member of our association (CMAA) who would like the opportunity to cross-train can do so with any club in the association in any style.

 Who are KSD affiliated to?